EMBARGOED FOR RELEASE: June 9, 2009, at 12:01 a.m.

 “Although the results of the study aligned with our expectations, the size of the GPA difference between evening types and morning and intermediate types was surprising,” said Peszka.
 “Further, the difference is at a critical point on the GPA scale with evening types scoring below a B average and morning and intermediate types scoring above a B average.”

-The study was based on data from 89 students (between 17 and 20 years old) preparing to begin their freshman year and 34 of those students as they completed their freshman year at a liberal arts college.
+The study was based on data from 89 students (between 17 and 20 years new) preparing to begin their freshman year and 34 of those students as they completed their freshman year at a liberal arts college.

 Authors of the study state educating high school and college students about the possible negative effects of poor sleep behaviors on academic performance may result in improvement in academic performance, especially in adolescents who are at risk due to poor sleep hygiene and evening-type status.